AlexandrErohin/home-assistant-tplink-router/README.md

 To find your device - Go to `Developer tools` and search for your MAC address - you’ll find sensor like `device_tracker.YOUR_MAC` or `device_tracker.YOUR_PHONE_NAME`.

+By default tracked clients don't get their own entry in `Settings > Devices & Services > Devices` - they're plain entities, findable via the Entities list.
+Enable "Give each tracked client its own device entry" in the integration options if you'd rather see one device card per client; it's off by default since busy networks can end up with a lot of device entries.

 It will also fire Home Assistant event when a device connects to router

 ### Services